kasparsd/contact-form-7-extras/readme.txt.md

 - Specify the Google Recaptcha language

 Please note that some settings work on per-page level and will inherit for all forms on the same page.
 For example, disabling AJAX form submissions for one form will disable AJAX submissions on all forms on the same page.

-### 🚀 Get PRO

-Support the continued development of this plugin by [pre-ordering the PRO version](https://formcontrols.com/pro) that will include advanced analytics and tracking features.
-[Learn more →](https://formcontrols.com/pro)

 ### Requirements